ctjlewis/agoric-sdk/packages/governance/docs/AttackGuide.md

 Every registrar will have some notion of who the authorized voters are.
 They need to properly enforce that each voter can vote their weight once.
-The current implementations only support equal weight ballots and known lists of voters.
+The initial implementation (committeeRegistrar) supports equal weight ballots and known voters.
 Future Registrars and BallotCountes will support other models.
-The combination of open-entry stake-holder votes with variable weight ballotCounters will require even more diligence to ensure there are no avenues for multiply counting votes.
+The combination of open-entry stake-holder votes with variable weight voteCounters will require even more diligence to ensure there are no avenues for multiply counting votes.

-## Registrar accidentally re-use a ballotCounter
+## Registrar accidentally re-use a voteCounter

-Each ballotCounter is intended to be used once.
+Each voteCounter is intended to be used once.
 If there's a path that allows re-use, this would be a hazard.

 ## Does failed question creation throw detectably?